 Now the good part. . .

 With Cinematic the cheap exterior sets seem more substantial.
 Wilted rented jungle flora feels more alien.
 Most importantly, the process almost makes 2-D artwork match the live-action scenes.
 A fantastic plant is just a line drawing, and a vast landscape is just a charcoal sketch. (note: don’t judge by the color in these screen grabs taken from the web.)
-According to Bill Warren, Norman Maurer’s Cinemagic effects were only used once more, for a scene in the comedy The Three Stooges in Orbit.
-Curiously, Sci-fi authority Warren disparaged Cinemagic and the film in general.
+According to Sci-fi authority Bill Warren, Norman Maurer’s Cinemagic effects were only used once more, for a scene in the comedy The Three Stooges in Orbit.
+Curiously, Warren disparaged Cinemagic and the film in general.

-I’ll let readers take in Robert Skotak’s book to read the official explanation of Cinemagic because . . .
+I’ll let readers take in Robert Skotak’s book to read the technical explanation of Cinemagic because . . .
 I’m not sure I understand it myself.
 I don’t know if the effect was created optically, or by bi-packing film elements in the camera.
 Some kind of translucent screen may have been employed, because all of the Cinemagic shots display a rigid pattern of fine texture flaws.

 We know that A.I.P. was dissatisfied with the cuts Sid Pink turned in for his self-directed Journey to the Seventh Planet and Reptilicus.
-Sam Arkoff lathered on massive doses of new effects, editing and sound work to both pictures.
+Sam Arkoff lathered massive doses of new effects, editing and sound work on both pictures.
 Did Arkoff charge that expense against Sid’s profit participation?
 Not too much of The Angry Red Planet seems to have been revised.
 Some ragged music cutting at the finish indicates that the film’s final credits tune may have been added after the mix.
 Hard cuts that begin and end some scenes could be evidence of trimming, but the pre- A.I.P. print previewed for Variety is the exact same length as the final show.
 Mark McGee and actor Les Tremayne said that they saw a ‘space funeral scene’ in a preview, but that might have been a rough cut screening.

 Scream Factory’s Blu-ray of The Angry Red Planet is a welcome new scan that allows us to see this vintage show in its correct widescreen aspect ratio for the first time in 57 years.
-The VHS and DVD editions are both from Orion’s same old NTSC transfer reformatted for flat TV screens in the early ’90s.
+The older VHS and DVD editions are from Orion’s same old NTSC transfer reformatted for flat TV screens in the early ’90s.
 The new scan reveals appreciably more horizontal information.
 The Cinemagic Mars exteriors have considerably more elbow room, and Melchoir’s loosely composed interior scenes look even looser.
 Colors are more attractive overall, showing Stanley Cortez’s attempt to add interest with colored sidelight.
 Some of the stock footage is revealed to be high-quality 35mm.
 The new scan does uncover a near- unforgivable shortcut.
 Two doctors in Iris’s hospital room are supposed to be speaking to each other, yet their alternating close-ups are the exact same camera angle, filmed against the exact same shadow of a venetian blind.
 Edgar Ulmer would have at least taken five seconds to alter the position of the blinds!

 On Mars, the light in the ship’s porthole is light blue or white for night (?) and blood red for day.
 Hard cuts put us on the outside of the ship, where the Cinemagic kicks in.
 At first it looks perfect, rich crimson in hue.
 The added detail makes many shots look fascinating.
 There are three Martian excursions, and in some the hue begins to drift toward orange again, the sickly color seen in the old Orion transfer.
 Perhaps it was always like that?
 Seeing these sequences makes me remember my old 8mm attempts to emulate Cinemagic by throwing colored filters in front of my camera lens.
-If my audience squinted during projection, the effect improved considerably!
+If my audience squinted during projection, the effect improved considerably.

 In the middle of the ‘explore the motionless lake’ scene is a jump cut that seems to be film damage.
 And many shots on the lake are much softer and with coarser grain.
 Were they sourced from a slightly inferior film element or up-rezzed from the old master, or did the scene always have problems?
 It looks a bit like an optical blow-up.